johnmatthewswift/gcdataproj/CodeBook.md

 The second column "activity" contains a string indicating which of the 6 activities the subject was performing one of "walking",  "walking_upstairs", "walking_downstairs", "sitting", "standing", "laying".

-The subsequent 66 columns contain averages of mean() and std() variation functions from the original data set.
+The subsequent 66 columns contain numerical averages of mean() and std() variation functions from the original data set.
 The headings are explained in the original data description and quoted here:

 "